PhilT/machines/README.md

 * Default template supports Nginx, Passenger, Ruby, Rails, MySQL, Git, Monit, Logrotate
 * Preconfigured Ruby & Rails light development environment (Openbox or Subtle)
 * Bring up new instances fully configured in less than 15 minutes
+* The best form of documentation for your architecture

 What it's Not
 -----------------------------------------------------------

 * It does not replace the base installation (Yet).
-A minimal Ubuntu must be installed prior to running the *Machines* install
+A minimal Ubuntu must be installed prior to running the *Machines* install (instructions provided below)
+* It's not a full blown configuration management tool such as Puppet or Chef although it can be used to run packages on the local machine to install new versions

 Motivation